by Calculated Risk on 6/30/2019 08:11:00 AM

 Here are the monthly changes and a few comments from surferdude808:

-Update on the Unofficial Problem Bank List for June 2018.
-During the month, the list count was unchanged on a net basis after one removal and one addition.
-However, assets increased by a substantial $42.0 billion during the month to $60.0 billion.
-A year ago, the list held 137 institutions with assets of $35.2 billion.
+Update on the Unofficial Problem Bank List for June 2019.
+During the month, the list increased by three to 76 institutions after a removal and three additions.
+Assets changed by a nominal $322 million to $55 billion.
+A year ago, the list held 92 institutions with assets of $60 billion.

-With it being the end of the second quarter, we bring an updated transition matrix to detail how banks are moving off the Unofficial Problem Bank List.
-Since the Unofficial Problem Bank List was first published on August 7, 2009 with 389 institutions, a total of 1,731 institutions have appeared on a weekly or monthly list at some point.
-Only 5.3 percent of the banks that have appeared on a list remain today.
-In all, there have been 1,639 institutions that have transitioned through the list.
-Departure methods include 960 action terminations, 406 failures, 256 mergers, and 17 voluntary liquidations.
-Of the 389 institutions on the first published list, only 9 or 2.3 percent still remain in a designated troubled status more than eight years later.
-The 406 failures represent 23.5 percent of the 1,731 institutions that have made an appearance on the list.
+With the conclusion of the second quarter, we bring an updated transition matrix to detail how banks are transitioning off the Unofficial Problem Bank List.
+Since the Unofficial Problem Bank List was first published on August 7, 2009 with 389 institutions, 1,747 institutions have appeared on a weekly or monthly list since the start of publication.
+Only 4.2 percent of the banks that have appeared on a list remain today as 1,671 institutions have transitioned through the list.
+Departure methods include 984 action terminations, 406 failures, 262 mergers, and 19 voluntary liquidations.
+Of the 389 institutions on the first published list, only 6 or 1.5 percent, are still designated as being in a troubled status more than nine years later.
+The 406 failures represent 23.3 percent of the 1,747 institutions that have made an appearance on the list.
 This failure rate is well above the 10-12 percent rate frequently cited in media reports on the failure rate of banks on the FDIC's official list.

 |Unofficial Problem Bank List|

 |1Institution not on 8/7/2009 or 6/30/2019 list but appeared on a weekly list.|